![]() |

 Why won't agencies deal with sole traders?

-Even if you wanted to set up as a sole trader, you would be unlikely to find a recruitment agency who would be prepared to do business with you.
+Even if you wanted to set up as a sole trader, you would be unlikely to find a recruitment agency that would be prepared to do business with you.

 Although you are legally entitled to work as a sole trader, you would probably only be able to work directly for clients who were happy to engage you on that basis.